Fall 2023

 Faculty Coalition for Disability Rights at UC Berkeley

 Welcome to the Faculty Coalition for Disability Rights at UC Berkeley, an organization helping to make UC Berkeley a more accessible place for everyone.
 FCDR advocates for people with disabilities and lobbies the campus administration about particular access concerns that need to be addressed.
-We also work in collaboration with student and staff groups concerned about access issues.
-Membership is open to all UC Berkeley Faculty, both senate and non-senate, as well as emeritus faculty.

 Resources